 About Tell Every Amazing Lady®

-T.E.A.L.®’s première event, the Annual Brooklyn T.E.A.L.® Walk/Run, has become New York City’s largest Ovarian Cancer Walk/Run.
-T.E.A.L.® has raised over a million dollars benefiting Ovarian Cancer research and awareness programs through the T.E.A.L.® Walk/Run Program in Brooklyn and various locations in the USA and other events throughout the year.
+The Annual Brooklyn T.E.A.L.® Walk/Run, has become New York City’s largest Ovarian Cancer Walk/Run.
+T.E.A.L.® has raised over three million dollars benefiting ovarian cancer research and awareness programs through the T.E.A.L.® Walk/Run Program in Brooklyn and various locations in the USA and other events throughout the year.
 T.E.A.L.® operated out of a home office for 7 years with the help of dedicated volunteers and interns that support our small staff.
 In August 2015, T.E.A.L.® acquired a new office space which serves as part office space and part community center to host brand new workshops, events, and programs for Survivors, their families, and the local community!
 Since T.E.A.L.®’s inception, many major institutions and corporations have begun to take notice of T.E.A.L.®’s importance.
-To learn more about our programs and beneficiaries click here.
-To learn more about our achievements click here.